Just who are these people coming to your house?

-We’re thrilled to add Dr. Laura Boeren to our team!
+We’re thrilled to have Dr. Laura Boeren on our team!

 Dr. Boeren graduated from University of Illinois College of Veterinary medicine in 2001, with honors!
 She enjoyed practicing in high quality clinics for years, then took some time off to raise her four children.
 Now they are older, and she’s eager to get back to the work she loves.
 Dr. Boeren particularly enjoys house call practice, because she can take the time to explain all options and diagnoses to clients, as well as get to know the patients better.
 Her particular passion is behavior, and helping animals live better, less-stressful lives.